swcarpentry/training-course/_submissions/round-07/1/2013-10-15-concept-map-unix-permissions.md

 This is the version where I tried to follow the example in the text and use verbs on the arcs.

 The following version was the one I did first, which makes a little more sense to me.
-Looking forward to talking about what we&#8217;re attempting to get at with these.
+Looking forward to talking about what we're attempting to get at with these.

 [<img class="alignnone size-medium wp-image-4756" alt="map1" src="http://files.software-carpentry.org/training-course/2013/10/map1-259x300.png" width="259" height="300" />][2]